 Ari Aster established himself as one of the trippiest, most batshit crazy, and brilliant horror directors with 2017's Hereditary.
-The spooky shocker centered around a grieving family and their ever more troubled matriarch (Toni Collette).
+The spooky shocker centred around a grieving family and their ever more troubled matriarch (Toni Collette).
 It put Aster on the map and now he's returning this week with a new terrifying take on the genre with the sun soaked strangeness of Midsommar.

 Those of you who were brave enough to see his debut outing will know that when it comes to atmosphere, tension, and gore, Aster rarely holds back.
 So we're here to help you decide whether or not you can face the madness with a few mild Midsommar spoilers.
 If you can handle these, you can probably make it through the two and a half hour runtime.

 The hallucinogenic horror follows a group of young friends as they head off to rural Scandinavia for a Midsommar celebration.
 Though it seems like a dreamy set up, the film actually offers up a thoughtful meditation on abusive relationships, gaslighting, and the cathartic nature of emotion, whilst also still scaring us silly.
 Without spoiling too much this piece will look at the most disturbing and potentially upsetting moments in the movie so you can navigate whether or not this is a trip you want to go on.

 This is, of course, a totally subjective question, but in our opinion Midsommar is objectively pretty scary.
 On a general tonal level the film is more of an atmosphere piece that slowly builds up the tension to an almost unbearable pitch rather than the jump scare filled supernatural blockbusters that have been filling cinemas of late.